top of page

 Explore the laid-back medina

-If you want to explore the medina with a guide, I highly recommend this cultural walking tour of Rabat or this food-focused medina tour
+If you want to explore the medina with a guide, I highly recommend this cultural walking tour of Rabat, which takes in many of the capital's top attractions.
+Alternatively, you can join this food-focused medina tour for a different perspective.

 Soak up the views from the Kasbah of the Oudaias